Succeed in Social Media Marketing

 - Apply legal and ethical principles to marketing activities

-- Collaborate in cross-functional internal and external environments
+- Collaborate with internal and external cross-functional teams

-As an added bonus, students in this program will also have the opportunity, if they so choose, to gain their HubSpot Social Media Certification, which could up your hiring potential by giving you the tools you need to shape conversations around businesses and building brand loyalty.
+As an added bonus, students in this program will also have the opportunity, if they so choose, to gain their HubSpot Social Media Certification, which can help you stand out with employers by giving you the tools you need to shape conversations around businesses and building brand loyalty.
 Additionally, other courses in this degree program have alignments with industry-relevant certifications that can enhance your learning experience.

 Faculty Testimonial, Marketing and Social Media, SNHU